VishalKandala/fdf/README.md

 This work is supported by the **National Science Foundation (NSF Award No. 2309630)** and computational resources from the **High-Performance Research Computing (HPRC) center at Texas A\&M University**.

----

-Let me know if you’d like to add performance benchmarks, case studies, or a “Contributing” section next.